kottans/frontend/tasks/git-collaboration.md

  1. [GitHub & Collaboration](https://classroom.udacity.com/courses/ud456)

- 2. You did a lot already!
-If you honestly finished all the previous steps then go ahead and share it with others – send a message in [gitter channel][chat] with the link to your repo and `@/all` tag.
+1. You did a lot already!
+If you honestly finished all the previous steps then go ahead and share it with others – post a message to [course channel][chat] with the link to your repo.

 Finish the courses listed in the task and put the screenshots of the finished courses in the `task-02` directory and the links in the `README.md`.